-I also have a pattern for a little rooster.
+I also have a free pattern for a little rooster.

 This pattern is written in US crochet terms.
 You can convert it to British terms using my conversion chart.

 I would love to see your little amigurumi hen!
 Share your creation on Instagram and tag me @stellasyarnuniverse for the monthly chance to win a pdf pattern of your choice from my Etsy shop!
 Winners are announced on my Instagram page @stellasyarnuniverse every 1st of the month!

 Materials for the amigurumi hen

 DK/light worsted weight cotton yarn in brown or white, red, yellow or orange (I used Paintbox Yarns Cotton DK in Soft Fudge (410), Rose Red (414), and Buttercup Yellow (423)